dr-iskandar/ikayama-ebook/DEPLOYMENT.md

-# Ikayama Katalog - Deployment Guide
+# Ikayama Ebook - Deployment Guide

 ## Overview
-This guide covers the complete deployment process for Ikayama Katalog application to production server with SSL certificate and domain configuration.
+This guide covers the complete deployment process for Ikayama Ebook application to production server with SSL certificate and domain configuration.

 **Production Details:**
 - Server: 212.85.26.230